Healthy enough for breakfast, sweet enough for dessert, this individual Dutch baby pancake with berries & maple yogurt is easy & delicious.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-I’ve seen Dutch baby pancakes around and keep meaning to give them a try, but so often the recipes are meant for a few people.
+I've seen Dutch baby pancakes around and kept meaning to give them a try, but so often the recipes are meant for a few people.

 So I adapted to make this individual Dutch baby pancake which is perfect when you're the only one feeling the pancake vibe.
 Or if there are more of you, multiply up to make a few and everyone has their own pan to eat from.
 Either way, it's a winner.

 What is a Dutch baby pancake?

 A Dutch baby pancake goes by a few names, but is basically the same idea.
 You might know it as a German pancake or a baked pancake.
 Whatever you call it, it's somewhere between a traditional pancake and a popover or Yorkshire pudding where you bake a simple batter in a hot skillet in the oven.